Aisida/Aisida/README.md

 - 👋 Hi, I’m @Aisida
 - 👀 I’m interested in Software Development and Artificial Intelligence
 - 🌱 I’m currently learning and polishing Java, Python, and C++
-- 💞️ I’m looking to gain a fuul time job in Software Dvelopment/Engineering
+- 💞️ I’m looking to gain a full time job in Software Dvelopment/Engineering
 - 📫 How to reach me : taisida@yahoo.com and +15875682892

 <!---